KabirDabholkar/testMFB/README.md

 Hi!
-Here's what you need to know
+Here's what you need to know.
 ### init.py
 You can set the directory location for the project here.